diyhue/hassio-addon/diyhue/DOCS.md

 ## Sidepanel Link

-Add the following to get a Navigation Link in the Sidepanel
+Add the following to your HA _configuration.yaml_ to get a Navigation Link in the Sidepanel

 ```yaml